When and How to Follow People on LinkedIn

 In the desktop version of LinkedIn, select “My Network” from the menu bar at the top of your account.

-Now, scroll down the page past your “Invitations” section to see a list of recommended pages and people to follow.
+Now, scroll down the page past your “Invitations” section in the "Grow" tab to see a list of recommended pages and people to follow.
 Notice LinkedIn creates custom categories of recommendations for you, based on things like your role, industry, or location.
 Your list of recommended categories could include the following, in no particular order:

 Following fresh perspectives is a quick and easy way to quickly find new voices on LinkedIn.
 As you follow more people and pages, your suggested follows will change, so you can always return to your My Network page for updated recommendations.